Opening the “numinous” book: Exploring the “reading experience” and “bookish emotions” as curatorial and engagement tools in book exhibitions.

 I am also passionate about books and literature, and have extensive experience managing and implementing a wide range of literary events in public and school libraries.
 I am also a published children’s book author, both in the UK and Spain.

 In 2016, I undertook an introductory course on Rare Book Librarianship by Aberystwyth University and in 2017 I was successfully appointed as project manager at Chetham’s library in Manchester.
 In addition to creating digital surrogates and providing cataloguing data for their extensive collection of early modern ballads, I organised a one-day conference on collecting political ephemera as well as a series of lectures, workshops, exhibitions, performances, and presentations.
 The project was praised by the Arts Council as a model of public engagement with special collections.
 (You can read a detailed description here).
 It was during my time at Chetham’s that I developed my interest in books and exhibitions and decided to embark on this PhD.

-Presently, I am employed by the University of Manchester Main Library as part of the Content, Collections and Discovery Team as a Shelving and Stock Management Supervisor (P/T).
+Presently, I work as a Special Collections Reading Room Coordinator at the John Rylands Research Institute and Library (p/t).
 I see this PhD as a fitting combination of the two strands of my career so far, and I am grateful to the ICP for awarding me a scholarship to carry out this research.

 - Steering Group Member, Books & Audiences Network Group

 - Editorial Assistant, ICP Magazine Cultural Practice